tomcl/issie/README.md

 One unresolved issue that can occur on Macs is file permission problems.
 Best practice is for all installation and dev to run under the current (non-admin) user.
 If any part of the necessary downloaded development files gets written as root then subsequent development commands that modify it will need to be executed using sudo.

 ```
-sudo npm run dev
+sudo npm run devfast
 ```

 If possible, try to avoid this, but if necessary it can be done.
-Probably the better solution is to investigate properly which install steps introduce these root owner files, change the file owndship back to current user with `chown -R <username> <directory>`.
+Probably the better solution is to investigate properly which install steps introduce these root owner files, change the file ownership back to current user with `chown -R <username> <directory>`.
 Please document any progress made with mac builds (detailing which mac OS) on an issue.

 ## Reinstalling Compiler and Libraries